 2023

-12/01/2023 talk Life in Exeter Since 1757 with Brian Thornton
+12/01/2023 Life in Exeter Since 1757 / talk by Brian Thornton

-09/02/2023 talk Squilometre Project with JoJo Sprinks
+09/02/2023 Squilometre Project / talk by JoJo Sprinks

-09/03/2023 talk Devon’s Railway Heritage with Robert Hesketh
+09/03/2023 Devon’s Railway Heritage / talk by Robert Hesketh

-13/04/2023 talk Men of the Royal Navy with Charlotte Coles
+13/04/2023 Men of the Royal Navy / talk by Charlotte Coles

-13/07/2023 talk How to look at Exeter's Colourful Heraldry with David Oates
+13/07/2023 How to look at Exeter's Colourful Heraldry / talk by David Oates

-13/07/2023 visit Lost Buildings of Exeter, the 1800s, and visit to St Katherine's Priory with Dr Todd Grey
+13/07/2023 Lost Buildings of Exeter, the 1800s, and visit to St Katherine's Priory / visit with Dr Todd Grey

-17/08/2023 visit "The Gatekeepers to Heaven"
+17/08/2023 "The Gatekeepers to Heaven" / visit with Tom Cadbury

-13/12/2023 talk Fire in Exeter with Dr. Todd Gray
+13/12/2023 Fire in Exeter / talk by Dr. Todd Gray

 Fire in Exeter